29 September 2022 / White papersRead more

 So, back to the question.
 What is business architecture?

 Business architecture is a strategically aligned representation of a business operation and the ecosystem in which it operates.
 A business architecture model explains what the business needs to do to achieve its desired and valued results.
 It facilitates alignment of the strategic plan with the target operating model by making explicit the structure, execution and governance that guides the business process and operation.
 It is a roadmap for getting from strategy to execution.

 The strategic plan for a business provides an explanation for what it intends to achieve and how it plans to achieve it.
 The business architecture model elaborates on that with a detailed decomposition of the organisational capabilities that the business will need to address and assembles the capabilities into value-streams explaining how the plan will be executed.

 Strategically aligned business capabilities are then mapped to the people, processes, information and technology in the target operating model, ensuring alignment between what you plan to do and what you actually do.

 Trusted Business Architecture Services

-Finally, we should impress that effective business architecture is a top down exercise, conducted completely independently of the constraints of existing technology platforms.
+Finally, we should impress that effective business architecture and transformation is a top down exercise, conducted completely independently of the constraints of existing technology platforms.
 Rather, it will always be an essential precursor to the effective architectural design of strategically aligned systems.
-Bottom up architectural approaches that focus on the nuts and bolts of technology plumbing are a major contributor to the great divide between Business and IT in the first place.
+Bottom up, supportive architectural approaches that focus on the nuts and bolts of technology plumbing are a major contributor to the great divide created between Business and IT in the first place.